logno-dev/header-level.nvim/README.md

 # header-level.nvim

-A lightweight Neovim plugin that displays the current markdown header level in your statusline or as virtual text.
+A lightweight Neovim plugin that displays the current markdown header level in your statusline, as virtual text, or shows a complete document outline tree.

 ## Features

 - 🎯 Shows the current header level based on cursor position
 - 📊 Statusline integration support
 - 👻 Optional virtual text display with multiple positioning options
+- 🌳 **NEW**: Header tree outline in top-right corner showing document structure
+- 🎨 Color-coded header levels with current section highlighting
 - ⚡ Automatic updates on cursor movement
 - 🎛️ Configurable update events
-- 🔄 Toggle functionality
+- 🔄 Toggle functionality for all display modes

 ## Installation